Emma Watson Could Have Starred In ‘La La Land’ And ‘Cinderella’

-Emma Watson has finally explains why she turned down Cinderella to star in Beauty and the Beast, according to Slash Film.
+Emma Watson has finally explained why she turned down Cinderella to star in Beauty and the Beast, according to Slash Film.
 The 26-year-old Harry Potter actress explains why she passed on the role of Cinderella in 2015’s Kenneth Branagh’s live-action adaptation of Disney’s animated classic.

 Even though Emma Watson will soon be seen playing Belle in Disney’s live-action adaptation of Beauty and the Beast, the actress could have played another major Disney character.
 In 2013, the actress was in talks to be cast as in the role of Cinderella, which eventually went to Lily James after the Harry Potter star turned down the role.